ds2-lab/infinicache/README.md

 # InfiniCache

-**InfiniCache** is the first-of-its-kind, cost-effective, and high-performance, in-memory object cache that is built atop ephemeral cloud funtions.
+**InfiniCache** is the first-of-its-kind, cost-effective, and high-performance, in-memory object cache that is built atop ephemeral cloud functions.
 InfiniCache is 31x - 96x cheaper than traditional cloud cache services.

 Our FAST'20 Paper: [InfiniCache: Exploiting Ephemeral Serverless Functions to Build a Cost-Effective Memory Cache](https://www.usenix.org/conference/fast20/presentation/wang-ao)